 Quick Answer

 Clients stopped starting their search on PT

-Five years ago, "go to Psychology Today and search by zip code" was the standard advice for anyone looking for a therapist.
+Five years ago, "go to Psychology Today and search by zip code" was common advice.
 That behavior has shifted.
-Clients now start on Google ("therapist near me" gets 550,000 searches per month), ask their insurance company's portal, or increasingly, ask ChatGPT.
+More clients now start on Google, in Maps, inside their insurance portal, or by asking an AI tool for suggestions.

 Psychology Today still gets traffic, but it is no longer the default starting point.
 When a platform loses its position as the first place people look, everyone listed on it feels the impact.

 The combination matters.
 Any one of these factors would have reduced PT referrals.
-All three happening in the same two-year window is why therapists went from 15 inquiries a month to 1 or 2.
-It is not that your profile got worse.
+Together they make single-directory dependence much riskier than it used to be.
+It is not that your profile suddenly got worse.
 It is that the platform changed around you.

+Quick Answer